KulkarniAtharva/E-Commerce-Android/README.md

 # Part 1 - Android App

 This App is linked to my e-commerce website via web-services using a REST API developed; which are the other parts of this project. <BR>
+The Website, Android App, Flutter App & Flutter Web App are connected to each other <BR>

 <div class="row">
   <div class="column">